 This research implies that medications for chronic pain could target these many mechanisms including the factors increasing inflammation from local factors and distant cytokine signals.
 Research has demonstrated (in animals) specific cytokines targets, such as TNF and IL-1Ra.
 But, unfortunately, these have wide ranging effects that could cause other problems if used as medications.
 Right now, the interplay between all of the factors is just too complex for new medications.

 Some already approved medicines have effects in the complex neuro-immune synapse: minocycline, methotrexate.
 But, the results have been inconsistent probably because of the thousands of different mechanisms in the conversation between neurons and immune cells.
+Some have turned to something similar to nordic oil to better manage chronic pain but it isn’t for everyone.
 There is a wide range of experimental agents being studied, but many have multiple effects, not a single helpful effect.
 One class includes molecules that effect lipids in the extra cellular matrix and help cleanup including resolvins, protectins, and lipoxins.

 New research uses DNA to produce cytokines against inflammation.
 Gene therapies in animal research have involved IL-4 and IL-10.
 However, it has not been proven that animal models are identical to humans.

 Current research has proven that complex cytokine factors are critical in some specific pain conditions.
 Astrocytes in the spinal cord have stimulated chronic pain with HIV.
 A regional pain syndrome involves gliosis of astrocytes and microglia.
 Specific mechanisms of neuropathic pain have been demonstrated in ALS and multiple sclerosis.
 Also, depression, drug abuse and anxiety all have specific central mechanisms of chronic pain from the central system of neural immune synapse.